 - Security – PDFs have a higher level of security sophistication compared to TIFF files.
 They can include password protection, restricted views, watermarking, and encryption.

 - Multiple format options – Within the PDF realm, you can choose multiple outputs that meet your needs, such as PDF/A (for archiving), PDF/E (for engineering), PDF/X (for print production) and more.
 PDF/A allows your documents to meet most legal requirements for compliance reasons as well.

 - Files are searchable – PDF files can be full-text searchable—an option during the scanning process.
 This is done by creating an image layer and a text layer in each PDF file to allow anyone to search for a word or phrase within the document.

 Which Should You Choose?

 Both file options support grayscale, color, and black and white documents and are also universally accepted by most applications.
 Determining the file type for your document scanning project should be a major decision, as it can have future implications within your records management.

 At QFI, Inc., we specialize in document scanning and conversion and can walk you through the entire process to determine a customized solution for your needs.
-We offer nationwide services, so call us today to get started!
+We offer nationwide services, so call us at (301) 284-8789 today or contact us online to get started!